Abstract

 Moulthrop and Dene Grigar (

-to be addressed in the design of dedicated e-book readers and in current attempts to
+in the design of dedicated e-book readers and in current attempts to create a

-create a satisfactory balance between competing reading modes in digital media.
+satisfactory balance between competing reading modes in digital media.
+Several

 electronic environments [